h4j4x/budgi/spring/README.md

 ### Configuration

-All configurations should be done on [.env file](./.env), create it if not exists.
+All configurations should be done in [.env file](./.env), create it if not exists.

 - Generate secret key for token generation:
   ```shell